 The reason this destination is perennially ranked in ‘best spring break’ is because it blends an affordable family-friendly atmosphere of pools and water parks with unique nightlife and drinking at legends such as Annie’s Beach Bar and Mango’s on the Beach in your suit, dress or Morph Costume, along 60 miles of glorious shore.

 Flight prices have dropped but the urge for luxury casinos, white beaches, excellent golf courses and pure sea has not.
-The Caribbean island caters for holidaymakers seeking anything from five-star accommodation to cheaper rooms, as well as boasting canyons, unusual wildlife, and world-class snorkelling and water sports.
+The Caribbean island caters for holiday makers seeking anything from five-star accommodation to cheaper rooms, as well as boasting canyons, unusual wildlife, and world-class snorkeling and water sports.

 Around Las Vegas

 Sin City itself is a sight to behold, and of course represents a spell of entertainment unsurpassed in excitement and mischief.
 But there are plenty of cheaper destinations and attractions which are a simple drive away, including Reno, the Grand Canyon, Arizona and Utah.

 The Lone Star State has many things to offer the student of history (Alamo, Fredericksburg), the devotee of debauchery (South Padre Island) and the music fanatic (SXSW).
 The latter backs up Austin’s claim as the ‘Live Music Capital of the World’, and a visit won’t break the bank.

 It’s on the other side of Mexico to Cancun, but boasting equally good bars, beach parties and hidden coves at a cheaper price.
 White sand hemmed in by the crystal Pacific to the west and the Sierra Madre Mountains to the east – what’s not to like?